PyCQA/redbaron/docs/querying.rst

 Callable (lambda)
 ~~~~~~~~~~~~~~~~~

-Instead of passing a string to test properties of a node, you can pass a
+Instead of passing a string to test properties of the identifier of a node, you
-callable, like a lambda.
-It will receive the value as first argument:
+can pass a callable, like a lambda.
+It will receive the value as first
+argument:

 .. ipython:: python

     red = RedBaron("a = [1, 2, 3, 4]")
     red.find("int", value=lambda value: int(value) % 2 == 0)
     red.find_all("int", value=lambda value: int(value) % 2 == 0)
+    red.find(lambda identifier: identifier == "comma")
+    red.find_all(lambda identifier: identifier == "comma")

 You can also pass a callable as an arg (without giving it a key), this callable
 will receive the node itself as first argument: